A Satisfiability algorithm based on Simple Spinors of the Clifford algebra of $\mathbb{R}^{n,n}$: Good stuff removed from the paper

 If there are no single clauses containing $\mygen_{k-1} \mygen_{k} \varphi_{k-1}$ we move to the next case of $X = \{y, w\}$ where the sum $(k) = (z_y + z_w)$ and thus, again by (\ref{formula_cal_T_j_def2}) and (\ref{formula_t_in_T_j_form}), $\mygen_{k-1} \mygen_{k} t_{k-1} \in {\cal T}_y + {\cal T}_w$ if and only if $M(z_y + z_w) \subseteq (\Identity, \mygen_{k-1} \mygen_{k} [k-1] \mygen_{x} \cdots \mygen_{z} \prod_{i=1}^{k-2} (\Identity + \mygen_{i} \mygen_{i+1}) \Identity)$ and also in this case the non involutory part requires $\sup (z_y + z_w) \subseteq \{ \mygen_{k}, \mygen_{k+1}, \ldots \mygen_{n} \}$ and since by Lemma~\ref{lemma_z_j+z_k} $\sup (z_y + z_w) = \sup z_y \cup \sup z_w - C$ and in this case the involutory parts of $\sup z_y$ and $\sup z_w$ could have parts both in $\{ \mygen_{1}, \mygen_{2}, \ldots, \mygen_{k-1} \}$ and in $\{ \mygen_{k}, \mygen_{k+1}, \ldots \mygen_{n} \}$ and we show that both parts are necessarily not empty.
 We already proved that necessarily $\mygen_{k} \in \sup (z_y + z_w)$ and thus $\mygen_{k} \in \sup z_y \cup \sup z_w$ and so $\mygen_{k}$ appears in at least one of $z_y$ and $z_w$.
 On the other hand would $\sup z_y \cap \{ \mygen_{1}, \mygen_{2}, \ldots, \mygen_{k-1} \} = \sup z_w \cap \{ \mygen_{1}, \mygen_{2}, \ldots, \mygen_{k-1} \} = \emptyset$ since $\mygen_{k} \in \sup z_y \cup \sup z_w$ at least one of the two clauses contains $\mygen_{k}$ and this would be enough for this clause to contain $\mygen_{k-1} \mygen_{k} t_{k-1}$ and we would be in previous case of $X$ made of just one clause.
 At the same time it is not possible that only one of the two clauses has a generator in $\{ \mygen_{1}, \mygen_{2}, \ldots, \mygen_{k-1} \}$ because the two clauses could not be summed and thus the only possibility is that both clauses have at least one generator in $\{ \mygen_{1}, \mygen_{2}, \ldots, \mygen_{k-1} \}$ that must disappear when the clauses are summed and are thus in set $C$ of Lemma~\ref{lemma_z_j+z_k}.

-Moreover the involutory part in $\{ \mygen_{k}, \mygen_{k+1}, \ldots \mygen_{n} \}$ must be identical in all clauses of the sum $(k)$ because only identical \myBooleanv{}s in addends remain involutory as remarked just after Corollary~\ref{coro_sum_support} and in Lemma~\ref{lemma_z_j+z_k}.
+Moreover the involutory part in $\{ \mygen_{k}, \mygen_{k+1}, \ldots \mygen_{n} \}$ must be identical in all clauses of the sum $(k)$ because only identical Boolean variables in addends remain involutory as remarked just after Corollary~\ref{coro_sum_support} and in Lemma~\ref{lemma_z_j+z_k}.
 It follows that any clause $z$ entering the sum must satisfy

 and whereas the involutory part of $z$ in $\{ \mygen_{k}, \mygen_{k+1}, \ldots \mygen_{n} \}$ has to be satisfied exactly, other involutory parts of $z$ in $\{ \mygen_{1}, \mygen_{2}, \ldots \mygen_{k-1} \}$ must disappear, with Lemma~\ref{lemma_z_j+z_k}, when summing the clauses to make room for $\prod_{i=1}^{k-2} (\Identity + \mygen_{i} \mygen_{i+1}) \Identity$.